How is liver cancer found?

 These tests create pictures of the inside of your body.
 They may be done to help find tumors that might be cancer, to learn how far cancer may have spread, or to help find out if treatment is working.

 Ultrasound: This test is used to find tumors in the liver.
 Sound waves are used to make a picture of the inside of the body.
-Most people know about ultrasound because it is often used to look at a baby during pregnancy.
+Most people know about ultrasound because it is often used to look at the baby during a pregnancy.
 This is an easy test to have.
 You lie on a table, a gel is put on your skin, and a kind of wand is moved over your belly (abdomen).

 CT scan (computed tomography): A CT scan uses x-rays to take many pictures of your insides.
 The pictures are then put together to show images of slices of the part of your body being studied.
 CT scans can give precise information about the size, shape, and place of any tumors in the liver or other places.

 CT scans take longer than regular x-rays.
 You need to lie still on a table while they are being done.
 During the test, the table slides in and out of the scanner, a ring-shaped machine that surrounds the table.
 You might feel a bit confined by the ring you have to lie in while the pictures are being taken.
-Spiral CT (also known as helical CT) is now used in many medical centers.
-This type of CT scan uses a faster machine and gives pictures with more details.

 You may also have an IV (intravenous) line through which you get a dye.
 This helps better outline structures in your body.
 Some people are allergic to the dye and get hives or, rarely, problems like trouble breathing and low blood pressure.
 Be sure to tell the doctor if you have any allergies or have ever had a problem from any dye used for x-rays.
 You may also be asked to drink 1 to 2 pints of a liquid that helps outline the intestine so that it is not mistaken for tumors.